patbrennan/typescript/typescript_notes.md

 project.calcBudget = () => console.log(2000);
 ```

 The property decorator example above is a bit contrived.
 Usually, you might use property decorators as a listener to read values & react to it.
-I.E., when something changes "state".
+I.E., when something's changes "state".

 ```javascript
 // parameter decorators